pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 This will make some aliens move faster than others and make it more interesting.

-The Alien’s `"play-game"` code needs changing so that each alien takes a random time between, say, 3 and 5 seconds.
+The alien’s `"play-game"` code needs changing so that each alien takes a random time between, say, 3 and 5 seconds.

 Your program already uses `random.choice()`.
 Python also has the